Best ways to pay in the Boxing Day and January sales

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-It's easy to get caught up in the January sales excitement and spend more than you planned, but you could save, and even earn, money by carefully selecting how you pay.
+It's easy to get caught up in the excitement of the sales and spend more than you planned, but you could save, and even earn, money by carefully selecting how you pay.

 Here's how you can earn money through cash back credit cards and get serious discounts courtesy of cash back websites.